 Our Reception team will be happy to guide any prospective new patients through the Registration procedure.
 You will need to provide proof of your identity and address, so it would help if you could provide us with a recent utility bill and one form of photographic ID.
-You will need to complete a Registration Form (GMS1) and a New Patient Questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
+You will need to complete New Patient Registration Forms and a New Patient Questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.

 Medical treatment is available from the date of registration.
 Please contact Reception for further information.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice as a temporary patient.